annerachael/pesa_chatbot_service/README.md

-ChatBot assistant
+# ChatBot assistant

-#To Test Service, use the CSV file provided within the repo to proceed.
+## To Test this service, use the CSV file provided within the repo to proceed.
-Data Formatting has been implemented using this File
+- Data Formatting has been implemented using the format of the given csv file